-Julia Lawless has been a student of Chogyal Namkhai Norbu since 1980 and was instrumental in setting up the Shang Shung Institute UK in 2010 at Rinpoche's request.
+Julia Lawless has been a student of Professor Namkhai Norbu since 1980 and was instrumental in setting up the Shang Shung Institute UK in 2010 at his request.
 Apart from being actively engaged in directing the Shang Shung programme in the UK, she is also on the Board of the International Shang Shung Foundation which coordinates Tibetan cultural events worldwide.
 She is the co-author of 'Beyond Words: An Introduction to Dzogchen' and is an accredited meditation instructor.

 Dr Fabian Sanders

 After studying for more than twenty five years the languages and cultures of Tibet, China and India in both academic and traditional settings, Dr. Sanders taught Tibetan Language and Culture at the Universita` Ca` Foscari in Venice for many years.
 He has also been teaching language and translation courses for the International Shang Shung Institute for many years.
 He has in recent years made numerous field trips to Tibet, China and India in pursuit of his research into Tibetan Oracles and related themes.
 Today he is director of languages at the Atiyoga Foundation.

 Anne Bancroft is one of the initial team members for Shang Shung UK.
 Anne supports the project management of the Shang Shung events programme in the UK.
 Is a professional Conservator focused on the preservation and conservation of material culture as well as research into the preservation, conservation and display of sacred objects.
 Anne has been in heritage sector for 18 years.
 She has a BA in Fine Arts, MA in Conservation and a MA in Buddhist Art History and Conservation.